karlproject/karldocs/docs/screens/chatter/chatter_pushdown.rst

 - Read a short list of posts from your Chatter Posts screen

-- Go to your Chatter Posts screen

-- Read a short list of your direct messages
+- Read a short list of your (private) Messages

-- Go to Chatter
+- In-place reply/repost of posts

 Specifications
 ==============